What is Carnival’s “Behind the Fun” Like?

 I-95 is what everyone calls the main hallway on the crew deck of the ship.
 It’s the only place on the ship where you can see front to back with no interruptions (the hallways on the passenger decks curve and stagger, so it makes it feel cozier).
 Seeing this, you realize how massive the ship really is.
 All of the ship’s main crew activities occur along this corridor, and it’s always bustling with traffic.

 Each week, when it returns to homeport, the ship fills up with all it needs for the next cruise.
-While the ship’s storerooms always have some extra food and drink to be safe, for the most part, they’re bringing in all new supplies for the next trip.
+While the ship’s storerooms always have some extra food and drink to be safe, for the most part, they’re bringing in all new supplies for the next sailing.

 How much do they go through?
 You’d be amazed.
 In one week, the Carnival Horizon goes through: